Chapter 24

 Wilbur nodded slowly.

 He smiled, shook his head.
 “Tsk, tsk.
-I was headstrong wasn’t I?
+I was headstrong, wasn’t I?
 Manners, young boy, manners.”

-I ignored him, turned to Wilbur.
+More confused than ever, I ignored him, turned to Wilbur.
 “All right, you tell me who he is.”

 “Steven,” said Wilbur, with a hint of a smile, “meet Steven Stone.”

-A small gasp – from Yvette.
+A small gasp—from Yvette.

 I ignored her, fixed my attention on the old man.
 Another of Wilbur’s inept jokes?
 What the hell did he mean?